clementeaf/crypto-dashboard/README.md

 ## Usage

 - Use the search box to filter cryptocurrencies
-- Toggle between light/dark/system theme with the theme switcher
+- Toggle between light/dark theme with the intuitive theme switcher
 - Click "Refresh" to update data manually or enable "Auto" for automatic updates
 - Drag and drop cards to reorder them according to your preference
 - View detailed price information, market cap, and 24h volume for each cryptocurrency